Blanche Seale Hunt: Little Brown Koko

 The characters Hunt created for the Little Brown Koko stories include Little Brown Koko, a six-year-old boy; Mammy, his mother; and his pets Shoog, a dog, and Inky-Poo, a black cat.
 The short stories are self-contained and typically involve Little Brown Koko getting out of a mischievous, sometimes humorous, situation.
-The black characters speak using poor grammar and have exaggerated-sized lips and eyes.
+The black characters are portrayed stereotypically, speak using poor grammar and have exaggerated-sized lips and eyes.

 From 1935, The Household Magazine published 197 monthly Little Brown Koko stories.
 Topeka, Kansas, artist Dorothy M. Wagstaff (Arens) illustrated each of the Little Brown Koko stories in Household.
 Wagstaff illustrated for other children's magazines such as Home Art and Wee Wisdom.

 The stories became popular nationwide.
 Responding to letters from children, parents and teachers, The Household Magazine through Capper Publications, selected several Little Brown Koko stories to place in book format in 1940.
 Household editors also published Little Brown Koko coloring books, a mechanical bank, patterns for children's clothes, rugs, tea towels potholders, quilts, doorstops and yard fixtures.
 Little Brown Koko stories were read aloud during library story times and even featured on radio programs.
 The first two books sold 500,000 copies.
 Hunt received 1.25 cents royalty for each of the first two books.

 In the early 1950s, a new editor at The Household Magazine repositioned the magazine from family-focused to appeal to adult women and the Little Brown Koko feature was discontinued.

 Hunt contacted Benjamin "Bennie" Lee Fudge, the owner of C.E.I Publishing Company in Athens, Alabama, about publishing future Little Brown Koko books.
 Fudge's wife, Sybil Fudge, worked at the publishing company and recounted that "the NAACP insisted we could not publish [more Little Brown Koko books] without changes ... the spokesman for the NAACP insisted all references to black had to be changed to brown, kinky had to be changed to curly and Mammy to Mommy and in the illustrations none were to have thick lips."

 Hunt selected Sybil Fudge and Jody Hawkins, of Albuquerque, New Mexico, and graduate of the Famous Artists School, to illustrate the updated collection of stories.
 In 1959, Little Brown Koko at Work and Play and Little Brown Koko's Pets and Playmates were published by C.E.I Publishing.

 In 1964, Hunt published two volumes of Little Brown Koko Bible Stories from the Old Testaments with illustrations by Bradley Whitfield.
 The illustrations again featured black characters with exaggerated-sized lips and eyes.
-The biblical figures appear to be Caucasian and did not have distorted features.
+The biblical figures appear to be White and did not have distorted features.